 2. More web traffic

-With an SEO optimized eStore, you may find more and more traffic coming to your online store.
+An SEO optimized eStore is designed to cater to it’s searcher’s needs.
+When your platform meets the searcher’s intent, you may find more and more traffic coming to your online store.
 This will lead to more conversions and boost sales within a short period.

 3. Better Scores